ska-sa/katgpucbf/doc/xbgpu.networking.rst

 an ethernet interface.

-SPEAD2 supports a number of different transports including a udp transport for standard UDP networking, a udp_ibv transport (explained in 1.2.2 below), a PCAP transport for reading data from a PCAP file, a buffer transport for reading simulating packets in memory and others.
+SPEAD2 supports a number of different transports including a udp transport for standard UDP networking, a udp_ibv transport (explained in :ref:`ibverbs`), a PCAP transport for reading data from a PCAP file, a buffer transport for reading simulating packets in memory and others.

 The advantage of having these different transports is that the interface from